Effective Dynamics of Translationally Invariant Magnetic Schr\"odinger Equations in the High Field Limit: The homogeneous case: regular perturbation theory

 Hence by triangle inequality,

-Since $H$ is essentially self-adjoint on $C_0^\infty(\R^2_x)$, this estimate extends to all $u \in \mathcal D(H)$. \end{proof} With this lemma in hand, we will be able to apply perturbational techniques in the limit $\eta=(\eps^{\beta}p) \to 0_+$.
-Indeed, Lemma \ref{lem:Hbound} implies that $\H^\eps(p)$ is an analytic family of operators in the sense of Kato, and so we may apply the following result from regular perturbation theory:
+Since $H_0$ is essentially self-adjoint on $C_0^\infty(\R^2)$, this estimate extends to $u \in \mathcal D(H_0)$. \end{proof} Lemma \ref{lem:Hbound} implies that $\H^\eps(p)$ is an analytic family of operators in the sense of Kato, and hence we may apply the following result from regular perturbation theory, see \cite{K, reed}: